 Despite Grünerløkka being a young and trendy neighbourhood, there are many fun children's shops here.
 Liten og tøff and Lillemonster sell cool, colourful children's clothing, focusing on Scandinavian design.
 Sprell, in Markveien, is the perfect place to buy gifts for the youngest, with a range of educational toys, clothing and decor.

 Deli and food import

-Some gourmet shops in the area are Food Story, Birkelundens lille franske ostebutikk, Vespa and Hotel Havana.
-These are not only shops, but also cafés - a perfect place to enjoy a snack or a coffee while buying rare, exclusive and exotic food.
+Some gourmet shops in the area are Ostebutikken Deli & Bistro and Vespa.
+These are not only shops, but also cafés where you can enjoy a snack or a coffee while buying rare, exclusive and exotic foods.